fjdurlop/deploy-GAISSA/manuals/05_deploy_aws.md

 </figure></center>
 <p style="text-align: center;">Configure storage.</p>

-10.  **Create a Key Pair:** In the key pair selection page, choose to either create a new key pair or use an existing one.
+10.  **Create a Key Pair.**
+     - In the key pair selection page, choose to either create a new key pair or use an existing one.
 If creating a new key pair, follow the instructions to download the private key file (.pem).
 This key pair is required to connect to your instance via SSH.

 11.  **Review and Launch.**
      - Review all the settings you have configured for your instance.
 Double-check if everything looks correct, and then click on the "Launch" button to proceed.

-12. Wait for the virtual machine to be provisioned.
-Once it is ready, you can find its details on the EC2>Instances dashboard, including its public IP.
+12. **Wait for the virtual machine to be provisioned.**
+    - Once it is ready, you can find its details on the EC2>Instances dashboard, including its public IP.

 13.  **Access your Instance via SSH.**
      - Once the instances are launched, you can connect to them using SSH.
 Open your terminal or SSH client and use the downloaded private key file to establish an SSH connection to your instance.
 The command typically looks like this: